ProIntegritate/GreyHackGame/README.md

 ```
 ** Data **
+exploits_0.7_vanilla.zip - Exploits for version 0.8 (vanilla, not nightly build, ignore the 0.7 in the name)
 shodan_0.8.Vanilla.zip   - Scanned services from 1.0.0.0 to 1.1.75.255.
 Text (csv) files.
                            This does not reflect data from the Nightly build and will differ.